Key Takeaways

 How AI Search Works

-Each platform works differently, which is why GEO isn’t one-size-fits-all.
+Each platform retrieves differently, which is why GEO is not one-size-fits-all.

 | Platform | How it finds and uses your content |